kismetwireless/kismet-web-docs/content/en/docs/api/wifi_scanningmode.md

 ### Cache and burst mode reporting

-Scanning mode assumes that the device doing scannign may not be able to maintain a constant connection to the Ksimet server.
+Scanning mode assumes that the device doing scanning may not be able to maintain a constant connection to the Kismet server.

 Reports can be cached in sent in groups using the report endpoint;  each report contains a timestamp, GPS location, and signal information.
 Multiple reports for